openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 The insights-runtime-extractor image requires high privileges to run (access the worker node’s host table, enter process namespaces, etc.) and needs to be configured with a specific security context constraint.

 To minimize the code path running with high privileges, the insights-runtime-extractor is split into 2 components:
 * an "extractor" running in a privileged container.
 It runs a simple TCP server that, when it is trigged, will extract the runtime information and store them in a shared volume.
-The TCP server is bould to the loopback address so that it can only be contacted by clients running inside the same pod.
+The TCP server is bound to the loopback address so that it can only be contacted by clients running inside the same pod.
 * an "exporter" running in an unprivileged container.
 Its role is to trigger the extractor, read the raw content of the extraction from a shared volume, bundle it in a JSON payload and reply to the Insights Operator `GET /gather_runtime_info` request.